ethereum-optimism/community-hub/src/docs/protocol/protocol-2.0.md

 In brief: If a proposed state root is not the correct result of executing a transaction, then a Verifier (which is anyone running an Optimism 'full node') can initiate a transaction result challenge.
 If the transaction result is successfully proven to be incorrect, the Verifier will receive a reward taken from funds which a Sequencer must put up as a bond.

-::: Notice
+::: warning Notice
-This system is still being written, so these details are likely to change
+This system is still being written, so these details are likely to change.
 :::